Interim Mali leader promises vote, anti-rebel fight

 With residents and U.N. rights experts reporting killings, rapes and looting on the rise in rebel-seized northern towns, there are fears of the vast northern territory becoming a lawless and destabilizing “rogue state” in West Africa.

-“We will never negotiate the partition of Mali,” Traore said at his inauguration.
-He promised to organize “free and transparent elections” over the whole of the national territory.
+“We will never negotiate the partition of Mali,” Traore said in his inauguration speech in which he promised to organize “free and transparent elections” over the whole of the national territory.

 “I am president of a country that loves peace,” Traore said, wearing the presidential sash over a dark suit.
 But he acknowledged he was the leader of a nation “cut in two”.